fdcl-gwu/FFTSO3/README.md

 	sudo apt-get install libomp-dev
 ```

-**Notes for Windows:** While this pacakge does not use any OS-specific command, it has not been tested in Windows.
+**Notes for Windows:** While this package does not use any OS-specific command, it has not been tested in Windows.

 ### Compile